History of Robots

 The first introduction of industrial robots began in the 1960s, and industrial robotics was the area of research that dominated until the 1990s.
-The automotive industry directed the specifications for robots due to their vast influence and clear technical requirements, and the desire to improve the productivity of car manufacturing led to paint robots.
+The automotive industry directed the specifications for robots due to their vast influence and clear technical requirements, and the desire to improve the productivity of car manufacturing led to painting robots.
 Advances in control algorithms enabled the Mars Exploration Rover to traverse obstacles and tough terrain.
-The research and type of robots we make is usually due to a necessity for a particular task.
+The research and type of robots we make are usually due to a necessity for a particular task.
 Robotics has followed trends based on different mathematical approaches we have decided to implement.
 The math involved can be complex, but depending on the accuracy, speed, and precision required, an easier approach can be taken.
 We are also limited to the current technology and control algorithms available.

 Static robots in factories are more reliable, faster than humans, and less expensive.
-They have dominated much of the field until recently, but as robots continue to advance, they are shifting from factory floors to entertainment / toys, personal services, medical / surgery, industrial / automation (mining and harvesting) and hazardous environments (space and underwater).
+They have dominated much of the field until recently, but as robots continue to advance, they are shifting from factory floors to entertainment/toys, personal services, medical/surgery, industrial/automation (mining and harvesting), and hazardous environments (space and underwater).

 - Mid-seventies: classical robotics; exact models without sensing

 - Mid-eighties: reactive paradigm; no models and rely on accurate sensing

 - Nineties: Hybrids; model-based at higher levels and reactive at lower levels.